Navigation

 • equals — exact match

-• contains — substring match
+• contains / not_contains — substring match

-• regex — regular expression match
+• regex / not_regex — regular expression match

 • gt / lt / gte / lte — numeric comparisons